Japanese JLPT Grammar Point

 Key Takeaways

-• A にしろ B にしろ expresses that the outcome remains unchanged regardless of which scenario is chosen.
+• Usage: A にしろ B にしろ expresses that a conclusion applies regardless of whether it's A or B.

 Quick Recap Quiz